phazelift/build-source/README.md

 	js/
 		lib/
 ```
-we can write the following code to make it happen:
+We can write the following code to make it happen

 ```coffeescript
 gulp				= require 'gulp'